-Derived form the ancient Greek word 'sapphirus’, itself derived from similar words in ancient Persian, Hebrew and Sanskrit, sapphire is a gemstone steeped in legend and lore.
-Once though to preserve the wearer from envy and to attract divine favour, sapphires have also been believed to be able to make peace between foes and act as a symbol of truth and sincerity.
+Derived from the ancient Greek word 'sapphirus', sapphire is a gemstone steeped in legend and lore.
+Once thought to preserve the wearer from envy and to attract divine favour, sapphires have also been believed to be able to make peace between foes and act as a symbol of truth and sincerity.

 The second hardest mineral after diamond, sapphire belongs to the corundum family.
-It is hard to believe that sapphires are actually composed mainly of aluminium and oxygen, with the blue colouring provided by the presence of iron and titanium.
+Sapphires are actually composed mainly of aluminium and oxygen, with the blue colouring provided by the presence of iron and titanium.

 Ruby also belongs to the corundum family and is in fact the name for red sapphire, derived from the Latin ‘ruber’.
-Again composed of aluminium oxide, ruby’s stunning red colour is due to the presence of chromium.
+Composed of aluminium oxide, ruby’s stunning red colour is due to the presence of chromium.

 Ruby’s crimson shades have led to associations with passion, blood and fire; the ancient Hindus described the glowing hue of the ruby as an inextinguishable fire that burned within the stone.
 Another belief was that the lucky owner of a fine ruby was assured of a life lived in peace and prosperity.

-Emeralds belongs to the beryl family.
-Beryl is found in several colours - the pale blue aquamarine is a popular variety but emerald is by far the most valuable.
+Emeralds belong to the beryl family.
+Beryl is found in several colours - the pale blue aquamarine is a popular variety, but emerald is by far the most valuable.
 The green colour is due to the presence of chromium in the beryl crystal.
 Due to their brittle nature emeralds tend to be cut in an octagon shape, which has come to be known as the emerald-cut.

-Tanzanite is the newest gemstone to be found; deposits were discovered in 1967 near the foot of Mount Kiliminjaro in Tanzania.
+Tanzanite is the newest gemstone to have been discovered; deposits were found in 1967 near the foot of Mount Kiliminjaro in Tanzania.
 This remains to date the only place in the world where this rare gemstone can be found.

-Tanzanite comes from the Zoisite family and has a velvety blue colour with a hint of violet.
+Tanzanite is part of the Zoisite family and has a velvety blue colour with a hint of violet.
 Unlike other gemstones Tanzanite has its own colour grading system, developed and regulated by the Tanzanite Foundation.
 This gem scores six on Moh’s scale of hardness which means tanzanite jewellery needs to be worn with care.

 Tanzanite is the first gemstone in almost 100 years to be officially added to the birthstone calendar it has been adopted as an alternative birthstone for December.